-Professional development has been lead and directed by both teachers and administration.
-North Rivers collectively developed professional development focus area include, Language Matters Initiative, response to interventions strategies and supports, aligned unit plan development, and differentiated instruction via the learning environment.
-Teacher leaders integrate professional development through our Network 1 Math and Literacy partnership.
+Professional development has been led and directed by both teachers and administration.
+North River's collectively developed professional development focus area include, EL strategies (MPI), response to interventions strategies and supports, aligned unit plan development, and differentiated instruction via the learning environment.
+Teacher leaders integrate professional development through our Network 1 Math and Literacy partnership (Elementary School Summit).
+The results of the 5 Essentials survey indicate a positive shift in the view of administration, Effective Leaders is rated "Strong."